tarunshetty125/teamsync-build/README.md

  </div>

 ---
-_Natively is a **free, open-source, privacy-first AI assistant** designed to help you
-**in real time during live meetings, interviews, presentations, and conversations**._
+> Natively is a **free, open-source, privacy-first AI assistant** designed to help you **in real time during meetings, interviews, presentations, and conversations**.

 Unlike traditional AI tools that work *after* the conversation, Natively works **while the conversation is happening**.
 It runs as an **invisible, always-on-top desktop overlay**, listens when you want it to, sees what’s on your screen, and delivers **instant, context-aware assistance**.